Subscribe Today & Receive 15% Off

 Key Takeaways

-There are multiple ways to add Lion's Mane to the diet of someone with autism—you can cook the fruiting bodies or give them the mushroom supplements.
+There are multiple ways to add Lion's Mane to the diet of someone with Autism—you can cook the fruiting bodies or give them the mushroom supplements.
 However, it is worth noting that Lion's Mane is not meant to replace medications used to treat ASD.
 Also, talk to your doctor before using Lion's Mane if you already use other medications to avoid interactions.

 Have you used Lion's Mane before?
 What condition were you treating with the functional fungus?
 What were the results of using this mushroom?
 Let us know in the comments.